RainwayApp/node-clangffi/packages/clangffi/README.md

 Generate typescript ffi-napi bindings for any c/c++ library using libclang.
 ```

+## Selecting symbols

-Note that by default, only symbols that are directly sourced from the `input` header or included files that are next to the input header on disk (e.g. "sibling" files) will be included in the bindings.
-To include other symbols, specify the `--allow` flag, passing other source files.
-E.g. `--input path/to/initial/header.h --allow path/to/included/header.h`.
+By default, only symbols that are directly sourced from the `input` header or included files that are next to the input header on disk (e.g. "sibling" files) will be included in the bindings.

+To include other symbols, specify the `--allow-file` flag, passing other source files.
+E.g. `--input path/to/initial/header.h --allow-file path/to/included/header.h`.
+It is also possible to allow specific symbols with the `--allow-symbol` flag, which includes symbols with a particular name regardless of their source location.
+E.g. `--input path/to/initial/header.h --allow-symbol YourSymbolName`.

+When both `--allow-file` and `--allow-symbol` are used, all symbols from the `--allow-file` files are included, as well as any symbols that are specified from `--allow-symbol`.
+Further - Just to clarify - if a symbol matches both `--allow-file` and `--allow-symbol` it's included (hopefully that's what you'd expect).

 ## Logging